nuxt/nuxt/docs/3.api/2.composables/use-loading-indicator.md

 ---
-title: 'useLazyFetch'
+title: 'useLoadingIndicator'
-description: This wrapper around useFetch triggers navigation immediately.
+description: This composable gives you access to the loading state of the app page.
 links:
   - label: Source
     icon: i-simple-icons-github